lukamilo99/sport-events-platform-back/README.md

 - **OAuth2**: Allows users to sign in/register through Google.
 - **Spring WebFlux**: Asynchronous calls, especially for interacting with the GeoApify API.
 - **GeoApify**: Fetching location information such as map display and address autocomplete.
+- **JUnit, Mockito**: Written a few unit tests for web and service layer - work in progress.

 ## Features